SufiyaHub/FoundIt/README.md

-To provide a simple and secure platform for recovering lost belongings while reducing false claims through item verification.
+To provide a simple and secure platform for recovering lost belongings while reducing false claims through item verification..